Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: NimbRo Avatar System

 \section{NimbRo Avatar System}

-The NimbRo avatar system consists of an operator station and the avatar robot (see \cref{fig:sys_overview}).
-The human operator sits on a chair and is strapped into two 7\,DoF compliant arm exoskeletons (Franka Emika Panda arms) at the wrists.
-6\,DoF Force/torque sensors (Nordbo NRS-6050-D80) at the wrists allow for precise measurement and following of operator movements, providing a weightless feeling for the operator.
-Finger movements are captured using SenseGlove DK1 hand exoskeletons, which also provide feedback.
-The operator's feet are resting on a custom-built 3D pedal device, which allows omnidirectional control of the robot's base.
-For visual and auditive immersion, the operator wears a VR head-mounted display (Valve Index), which is equipped with additional cameras to capture gaze direction and mouth expressions.
+The NimbRo avatar system consists of a robotic operator station and an anthropomorphic avatar robot (see \cref{fig:sys_overview}).
+The human operator sits on a chair and is strapped into two 7\,DoF compliant arm exoskeletons (Franka Emika Panda arms) at their palms.
+6\,DoF force/torque sensors (Nordbo NRS-6050-D80) at the arm wrists are used to provide a weightless feeling for the operator and force/torque feedback to their hands.
+Finger movements are captured using SenseGlove DK1 hand exoskeletons, which provide force and haptic feedback to the finger tips.
+The operator's feet are resting on a custom-built 3D pedal device (see \cref{sec:locomotion_control}), which allows omnidirectional control of the robot's base.
+For visual and auditive immersion, the operator wears a VR head-mounted display (Valve Index), which is equipped with additional cameras to capture gaze direction, eye opening, and mouth expressions.

 The avatar robot is equipped with a holonomic mecanum-wheeled base for indoor locomotion.
-Its spine is a linear actuator that can be used to adapt to different manipulation heights.
+Its spine is a linear actuator that can be used to adapt to different manipulation and communication heights.
 For bimanual manipulation, the robot features two arms (Franka Emika Panda) in approximately humanoid configuration.
-Force/torque sensors (OnRobot HEX-E) are again mounted on the wrists for force feedback.
+Force/torque sensors (OnRobot HEX-E) are mounted on the wrists for force feedback.
 We chose two different robotic hands (Schunk SVH and SIH), each featuring different capabilities.
 Please refer to \citet{lenz2023bimanual} for a detailed description of our arm force feedback telemanipulation controller, including active joint limit avoidance using model-based predictions and an oscillation detection and suppression module.

 The robot head is mounted on a robotic arm (UFactory xArm-6), which mirrors the operator's 6D head movement.
-Together with the head-mounted wide-angle stereo camera pair (2$\times$ Basler a2A3840-45ucBAS) this allows a low-latency and highly immersive 3D experience for the operator~\citep{schwarz2021vr}.
-The head further carries a screen showing a live animation of the operator's face---an immediate video display is not possible, since the operator is wearing the HMD.
-For details, we refer to \citet{rochow2022vr,rochow2023attention}.
-The first integrated NimbRo avatar system (as of February 2021, prior to the ANA Avatar XPRIZE Semifinals) is described in detail in \citet{schwarz2021nimbro}, to which we refer the reader for more information.
+Together with the head-mounted wide-angle stereo camera pair (2$\times$Basler a2A3840-45ucBAS) this enables a highly immersive visual 3D experience for the operator.
+Latencies are mitigated by spherical rendering~\citep{schwarz2021vr}.
+The head further carries a screen showing a live animation of the operator's face---a direct video display is not possible, since the operator is wearing the HMD.
+See~\citep{rochow2022vr,rochow2023attention} for details on the facial animation.